 In addition to making a craft, kids truly enjoy seeing their craft displayed.
 Making Merry Memories shares the steps for this delightful suncatcher that kids will love hanging on the window!

 Go to the Crafty Morning site for the tutorial.
-Enjoy doing this with the kids and let them choose a color for their birds for an extra dose of creativity!
+Enjoy doing this with the kids and let them choose the color of their birds for an extra dose of creativity!

 11. M-O-M Picture Frame